-Immunizations: Children/youth accepted for care in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat and have written documentation of all age-appropriate immunizations.
+Immunizations: Children/youth accepted for care in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat and have written documentation of all age-appropriate immunizations, including influenza (beginning in the 2018-19 year).

-Child/youth immunizations must be up to date in order to participate in CYS programs.
+Child/youth immunizations (including influenza) must be up to date in order to participate in CYS programs.
 Immunizations must be reported to P&OS as they are completed.
 Documentation of immunizations must be provided to P&OS within ten days of the due date or care will be suspended until this documentation is received.
 If an appointment is unavailable at the time immunizations are due, a date for an appointment to receive the immunizations must be provided to P&OS, and final documentation of the immunizations will be due ten days from the date of the appointment.

-Immunization waiver requests due to religious reasons require a signed statement from the parent that will be added to the child's file.
+Immunization waiver requests due to religious or medical reasons require a signed statement from the parent that will be added to the child's file.
 All other immunization waiver requests will be approved by the CYS Coordinator.
 Philosophical exemptions will not be granted.
 Children/youth who are not immunized will be denied child care in the event of an outbreak of a vaccine preventable disease.